Looking for a survival/bushcraft knife? How much blade do you need?

 Anyone getting into preparedness/survival knives should get one of these.
 They typically cost under $10, the replacement blades are cheap, and the utility can save the edge on a more expensive knife.

 One to two inches: This is about the size of a small blade on a pocket knife.
-I marked halfway of the 1.5 inch blade with a marker and kept small-game-knives-005track of what I used the small blade on my Swiss Army Knife Tinker for.
+I marked halfway of the 1.5 inch blade with a marker and kept track of what I used the small blade on my Swiss Army Knife Tinker for.
 Tasks ranged from cutting the plastic bands on bundles of newspapers, opening mail, whittling a stick to cutting string.
 For most of my urban everyday use, I was using less than an inch of the blade.

 For small game hunting, the small spey blade of my Stockman pattern Puma pocket knife (about 1.5 inches) does most of the work.
 My Bucklite rides on my shotgun shell belt when I’m upland or waterfowl hunting.
 The drop point 2-3/4-inch blade is just right for field dressing game.